 A retropharyngeal abscess is a collection of pus in the lymph nodes at the back of the throat.

-Because the lymph nodes at the back of the throat disappear after childhood, retropharyngeal abscesses are more common among children than among adults.
-An abscess is usually caused by a bacterial infection that has spread from the tonsils, throat, sinuses, adenoids, nose, or middle ear.
+Because the lymph nodes at the back of the throat begin to disappear by age 4 to 5 years, retropharyngeal abscesses are more common among children aged 1 to 8 than adults.
+An abscess is usually caused by a bacterial infection that has spread from the tonsils, throat, sinuses, adenoids, or nose.
 Many infections are caused by a combination of bacteria.
-An injury to the back of the throat from a sharp object, such as a fish bone, occasionally causes a retropharyngeal abscess.
+HIV infection and tuberculosis are becoming more common causes in adults and children.
+An injury to the back of the throat caused by a sharp object, such as a fish bone, occasionally causes a retropharyngeal abscess.

 Symptoms and Diagnosis

 The main symptoms are difficulty and pain when swallowing, a fever, and enlargement of the lymph nodes in the neck.
 The voice is muffled, and children may drool.
 The neck may be stiff, and children may hold their head at an angle.
-The abscess can block the airway, making breathing difficult and noisy, particularly when children inhale (called stridor).
+The abscess can block the airway, making breathing difficult and noisy, particularly when children inhale (called stridor—see see Stridor).
 Children may lie on their back, tilt their head and neck back, and raise their chin to make breathing easier.
+Adults may have severe neck pain but do not always have stridor.

 Complications include bleeding around the abscess, rupture of the abscess into the airway (which can block the airway), and pneumonia.
 The voice box (larynx) may go into spasm and further interfere with breathing.
 Blood clots may form in the jugular veins of the neck.
 Infection may spread down into the chest.
-Sometimes widespread inflammation and infection of the bloodstream occurs, causing organs to malfunction (a condition called septic shock).
+Sometimes widespread inflammation and infection of the bloodstream occurs, causing organs to malfunction (a condition called septic shock—see see Sepsis and Septic Shock).

 A doctor suspects the disorder in children who have a severe, unexplained sore throat, a stiff neck, and noisy breathing.
 X-rays and computed tomography (CT) scans of the neck can confirm the diagnosis.